HOUSES AND PEOPLE

 SOME HUGGIN CLOCK-WATCHMAKER FAMILY HISTORY

 These are family history notes about various Huggin generations which might be of help to family historians.
-They have been gleaned from original parish registers, overseers' and churchwardens' accounts, Wills.
+Sources: original parish registers, overseers' and churchwardens' accounts, Wills held by the Norfolk Record Office.
 Other secondary sources are named.

 The first time the surname HUGGIN or variant appears in Ashwellthorpe parish registers was 16 August 1684 when Susanna Huggen married John Rudland; Susan(na) was the daughter of Thomas Huggin, a cordwainer (shoemaker) of Ashwellthorpe, as stated in Thomas' Will dated 30 April 1690.
 Thomas Huggin mentioned his wife Joanna, oldest son George ("wearing apparell"), second son John ("wearing lynnen"), youngest son Thomas ("ten shillings") and daughter Susan Rudland ("ten shillings").